U.S. flag

 Renin

-The juxtaglomerular (JG) cells, present within the afferent arterioles of the kidney, contain prorenin.
-Activation of JG cells causes the cleavage of prorenin to renin.
-The activation of prorenin occurs in the kidney by enzymes like proconvertase 1 and cathepsin B.[6][7] Mature renin is stored in the granules of the JG cells and released into circulation by four main stimuli: [8][9][10]
+Juxtaglomerular cells, located within the afferent arterioles of the kidney, contain prorenin.
+Activation of juxtaglomerular cells triggers the cleavage of prorenin to renin.
+Prorenin undergoes activation within the kidney via proteolytic cleavage, by enzymes such as proconvertase 1 and cathepsin B, or nonproteolytic conformational changes.[6][7][8]

-Therefore, conditions leading to decreased renal perfusion and reduced tubular sodium content lead to renin enzyme release into the bloodstream.
-The half-life of renin activity in circulation is 10-15 minutes.[11]
-Renin is the rate-limiting enzyme in RAAS.[12]
+Consequently, conditions that reduce renal perfusion or tubular sodium content stimulate renin release into the bloodstream.
+Circulating renin exhibits a half-life of 10 to 15 minutes.[12]
+Renin functions as the rate-limiting enzyme of the RAAS.[13]

 Angiotensinogen

-This molecule is primarily synthesized and constitutively secreted by the liver.
-Renin cleaves the N-terminal of angiotensinogen and leads to the formation of angiotensin I.
+Angiotensinogen is primarily synthesized and constitutively secreted by the liver.
+Renin cleaves the N-terminal of angiotensinogen, generating angiotensin I.

 Angiotensin I

-This enzyme is expressed on plasma membranes of vascular endothelial cells, primarily in the pulmonary circulation.[14]
-It cleaves the two amino acids from the C-terminal of angiotensin I to make the peptide angiotensin II.
+Angiotensin-converting enzyme (ACE) is expressed on the plasma membranes of vascular endothelial cells, predominantly within the pulmonary circulation.[15]
+ACE cleaves 2 amino acids from the C-terminus of angiotensin I, generating the biologically active peptide angiotensin II.

 Angiotensin II

-ACE generates angiotensin II by cleaving the two amino acids at the C-terminal of angiotensin I. Angiotensin II is the primary mediator of the physiologic effects of RAAS, including blood pressure, volume regulation, and aldosterone secretion.[15]
-The half-life of angiotensin II in circulation is very short, less than 60 seconds.[16]
-Peptidases degrade it into angiotensin III and IV.
-Angiotensin III has been shown to have 100% of the aldosterone-stimulating effect of angiotensin II but 40% of the pressor effects, while angiotensin IV has further decreased the systemic effect.[17]
+ACE generates angiotensin II by cleaving 2 amino acids from the C-terminus of angiotensin I. Angiotensin II serves as the principal mediator of RAAS physiological effects, including regulation of blood pressure, blood volume, and aldosterone secretion.[16]
+Circulating angiotensin II has a very short half-life of less than 60 seconds.[17]
+Peptidases degrade angiotensin II into angiotensin III and angiotensin IV.
+Angiotensin III retains full aldosterone-stimulating activity but mediates approximately 40% of the pressor effects of angiotensin II.
+Angiotensin IV exhibits minimal hemodynamic activity and primarily modulates neurotransmitter function.[18]

-AT1-R is a G-protein coupled receptor.[33]
-It is widely distributed in many cell types, including the heart, vasculature, kidney, adrenal glands, pituitary, and central nervous system.[34][35][36][37]
-Angiotensin II mediates its physiological effects of vasoconstriction and sodium and water reabsorption through the AT1-R.[38] In pathogenic states, the activation of the AT1-R leads to inflammation, fibrosis, oxidative stress, tissue remodeling, and increased blood pressure.[39]
-The dysregulation of this receptor is central to the pathophysiology of cardiac and renal diseases.[38][40][41]
+The angiotensin II type 1 receptor (AT1-R) is a G-protein-coupled receptor.[34]
+This receptor is widely expressed in multiple cell types, including the heart, vasculature, kidneys, adrenal glands, pituitary, and central nervous system.[35][36][37][38]
+Angiotensin II mediates vasoconstriction and sodium and water reabsorption through AT1-R activation.[39]
+Pathological activation of AT1-R promotes inflammation, fibrosis, oxidative stress, tissue remodeling, and elevated blood pressure.[40]
+Dysregulation of AT1-R is central to the pathophysiology of cardiac and renal diseases.[41][42]

 Aldosterone

 Aldosterone is synthesized primarily in the zona glomerulosa of the adrenal cortex.
-The synthesis and secretion of this hormone are primarily regulated by angiotensin II, ACTH, and extracellular potassium concentration.[50][51]
-The effects of aldosterone are mediated through nuclear cytosolic receptors.[52]
-The half-life of aldosterone in plasma is less than 20 minutes.[53]
+Synthesis and secretion of aldosterone are primarily regulated by angiotensin II, adrenocorticotropic hormone, and extracellular potassium concentration.[51][52]
+The effects of aldosterone are mediated through nuclear cytosolic receptors.[53]
+Circulating aldosterone has a plasma half-life of less than 20 minutes.[54]

 Clinical Significance

-Overactivation of the renin-angiotensin-aldosterone system has been implicated in the pathogenesis of various cardiovascular and renal diseases.[60][61][62]
-RAAS is also implicated in the pathogenesis of primary hypertension.[63][64]
-This has been proven by using medications that block the RAAS at different steps.
+Overactivation of the RAAS has been implicated in the pathogenesis of multiple cardiovascular and renal diseases.[61][62][63]
+RAAS dysregulation also contributes to the development of primary hypertension.[64][65]
+Evidence for this relationship is supported by the efficacy of medications that block the RAAS at various steps.

-• Direct Renin Inhibitor: Aliskiren has not improved renal or cardiovascular outcomes in patients with type 2 diabetes.[67][68]
-The use of these agents remains uncommon in clinical practice due to the lack of benefit noted from clinical trials.
+Aliskiren has not demonstrated improvement in renal or cardiovascular outcomes in patients with type 2 diabetes.[71][72]
+Clinical use of these agents remains limited due to the lack of benefit observed in trials.

-• Angiotensin-Converting Enzyme inhibitors (ACE-i): Commonly used agents include lisinopril, captopril, ramipril, enalapril, fosinopril, and benazepril.
-These are used as first-line agents for the management of hypertension.
-These agents have improved cardiovascular (CV) outcomes, including reduced hospitalizations for heart failure and CV mortality.[69][70]
-These agents have been shown to improve certain kidney outcomes, such as reducing microalbuminuria and slowing the progression of kidney disease, even in patients with type 2 diabetes.[71][72][73]
+Commonly used ACE inhibitors (ACEIs) include lisinopril, captopril, ramipril, enalapril, fosinopril, and benazepril.
+These drugs serve as 1st-line therapy for hypertension.
+ACEI therapy leads to improved cardiovascular outcomes, including reduced hospitalizations for heart failure and decreased cardiovascular mortality.[73][74]
+These agents also confer renoprotective effects, such as reducing microalbuminuria and slowing the progression of kidney disease, particularly in patients with type 2 diabetes.[75][76][77]
+Cough is a frequent adverse effect, resulting from inhibition of bradykinin breakdown, which can also rarely cause angioedema.

-• Mineralocorticoid Receptor Antagonists (MRA): Spironolactone, eplerenone, and finerenone have improved outcomes in patients with a history of heart failure.
-Spironolactone and eplerenone have been shown to reduce hospitalizations and mortality in patients with heart failure with reduced ejection fraction.[80][81]
-Finerenone has been demonstrated to reduce hospitalizations due to heart failure and improve kidney outcomes in patients with diabetic kidney disease.[82][83]
-These medications are the first-line agents for use in medically treated cases of primary hyperaldosteronism.
+Spironolactone, eplerenone, and finerenone improve outcomes in patients with a history of heart failure by inhibiting myocardial fibrosis.
+Spironolactone and eplerenone reduce hospitalizations and mortality in patients with heart failure with both preserved and reduced ejection fraction.[84][85]
+Finerenone decreases hospitalizations due to heart failure and improves renal outcomes in patients with diabetic kidney disease.[86][87]
+These medications serve as 1st-line therapy for medically managed cases of primary hyperaldosteronism.

-• Aldosterone Synthase Blocker: Baxdrostat, a selective aldosterone synthase inhibitor, has shown promising results in patients with resistant hypertension in a recent phase 2 clinical trial with dose-dependent reductions in blood pressure.[84]
+Baxdrostat, a selective aldosterone synthase inhibitor, demonstrates promising results in patients with resistant hypertension, producing dose-dependent reductions in blood pressure in a recent phase 2 clinical trial.
+The mechanism of action involves inhibition of CYP11B2, thereby blocking aldosterone synthesis in the zona glomerulosa.[88]

 Review Questions